orbisoperations/catalyst/README.md

 Federated Data Grid is our `fetch`.
 It is an opinionated collection of patterns to formalize data formats, data access, access control, and edge accessibility.

-While `fetch` never took off, we are hoping that our design tennets do.
-The are:
+While `fetch` never took off, we are hoping that our design tenets do.

-* secure
+Our design tenets are:

+* **Secure**: Built with security-first principles using zero trust architecture
-* industry standard and  open protocols
+* **Industry standard and open protocols**: Using proven technologies like GraphQL and JWT
-* interoperability across systems, databases, and tech organizations
+* **Interoperability**: Works across systems, databases, and tech organizations
-* open source
-* internet scale
+* **Open source**: Transparent and extensible
+* **Internet scale**: Designed to run globally at the edge

 To achieve this we use:

-* GraphQL - A felxible, well understood, data schema and API pattern
+* **GraphQL** - A flexible, well understood, data schema and API pattern
-* GraphQL Stitching - We can create a single endpoint to access all data without having to move the data
+* **GraphQL Stitching** - Create a single endpoint to access all data without having to move the data
-* Cloudflare Workers - We write code designed to be ditributed running all over the world at once
+* **Cloudflare Workers** - Code designed to be distributed running all over the world at once
-* Zanzibar - RelBAC to make real time data sharing secure
+* **Zanzibar-inspired RelBAC** - Real-time data sharing security model
-* Asymmetric JWTs - Create secrets at the core and validate at the edge
+* **Asymmetric JWTs** - Create secrets at the core and validate at the edge
+* **Zero Trust Architecture** - Never trust, always verify approach to security at every level

-## How Does a the Federated Data Grid Work
+## How Does the Federated Data Grid Work

-Catalyst is a stack of tightly coupled technologies that can be deployed on any plaform.
+Catalyst is a stack of tightly coupled technologies that can be deployed on any platform.
 Catalyst provides:

-* providing patterns for exposing local data sets and work loads to (logically) central place
+* Patterns for exposing local data sets and workloads to a (logically) central place
-* identity and access control patterns that are used across the platform
+* Identity and access control patterns that are used across the platform
-* providing technology anyone can deploy
+* Technology anyone can deploy

-Catalyst is an Organization based platform.
-Organizations own and share data and user, data custodian, and org admins are roles users within an org can have.

-Users can create API keys which are given to applications (UI or server-side) to access data within Catalyst.

-Data Custodians are Users who can also enroll new data endpoints (data channels), initiate or accept shared between orgs, and control which data channels can be accessed by which partered orgs.

-Admins are Users who can also add roles (admin, data custodian) to users and invite new users to their orgs.

 Catalyst works by having a (logically) central gateway and identity/access control stack that is operated by a trusted entity (the hub).